 However, it is important to ensure that your phone is compatible with a physical SIM card by consulting your carrier.
 It’s worth noting that the latest iPhone 14 models sold in the USA no longer support physical SIM cards.

 Moreover, it’s essential to have the correct type of SIM for your device.
-To gain a better understanding of the topic, you can have a look at our web story on the differences between eSIMs and physical SIM cards.

 Incompatible devices, poor network coverage, activation issues, malfunctions, security issues, etc. are causes for eSIM not working properly on iPhone.